utah-cs4470-sp23/class/assembly.md

 In other functions, we just won't touch R12, so we won't need to save it.

-The RAX, R10, R11, and other registers are caller-saved, meaning that when you call a function, you should assume that those registers have been wiped.
+The RAX, R10, R11, and other registers we use are caller-saved, meaning that when you call a function, you should assume that those registers have been wiped.

 # Instructions

-## Pushing, popping, and copying
+## Pushing and popping

-You can load an integer, boolean, or floating-point constant into RAX like so:

-    mov rax, [rel NAME]

-Here `NAME` is the constant's name.
-You might want to add a comment with the constant's value as well.
 Then you can push RAX on the stack like so:

     push rax